 People in need of care who are treated at home are often particularly vulnerable in crisis events.
 Disaster management and outpatient care structures are often insufficiently prepared for this group of people in emergencies, such as a power failure, and are not sufficiently coordinated in their response.
 The AUPIK research project, which is funded by the Federal Ministry of Education and Research within the framework of the security research programme and implemented in the model region of Magdeburg, addresses this practical need.
 Within the project, concepts are being developed on how civil protection and outpatient care structures can work with one another more closely in order to provide needs-based support for people cared for at home in crisis situations.

-The name of the AUPIK project stands for the maintenance of outpatient care infrastructures in crisis situations - organisational concepts to increase the resilience of the care system.
+The name of the AUPIK project stands for the maintenance of home care infrastructures in disasters - Organisational concepts for increasing care infrastructures' resilience.
 Even in emergency situations , everyday structures should be maintained as long as possible in order to conserve resources and enable continuity of home care.
 The German Red Cross is developing appropriate pilot concepts and information and educational materials for the support of home care arrangements through disaster management, so that gaps in home care can be bridged, at least temporarily.
 Depending on the specific health care situation, however, home care may not (no longer) be possible.
-For these cases, the GRC is developing a pilot concept and educational material for an "intensive care station“, which will enable the temporary centralization of decentralized, home care arrangements.
+For these cases, the GRC is developing a pilot concept and educational material for an "care station“, which will enable the temporary centralization of decentralized, home care arrangements.

 The AUPIK project builds on findings on vulnerable groups in crises and on a socio-spatial approach to civil protection, which are the focus of research by the DRK.

 AUPIK refers to the needs for action identified by the DRC: "Effects of demographic change on civil protection", "vulnerable groups in crises and disasters", "disaster services of the future" and "socio-spatial networking on the local level".